The Laboratory for Applications of Remote Sensing in Ecology (LARSE)

 Support for the LARSE science program comes from a variety of sources.
 The PNW Research Station provides workspace and salaries for some permanent staff.
 The OSU College of Forestry supplies an extensive computer network infrastructure.
 The bulk of LARSE research activities has been and continues to be funded by external sources.
 Most external funding is obtained through the peer-reviewed grant-writing process.
 Please see the Projects section for funding of specific activities.

 LARSE researchers have access to a broad array of resources.
-These include a largely PC-based computer network running a wide variety of statistics, GIS, image analysis, and homegrown software.
-The lab also contains facilities for aerial photo interpretation, manages a large collection of field equipment, and maintains an extensive data library.
+These include a largely PC- and Mac-based computer network running a wide variety of statistics, GIS, image analysis, and homegrown software.
+The lab also contains facilities for aerial photo interpretation, manages a collection of field equipment, and maintains an extensive data library.
 Researchers also benefit from the multi-disciplinary interactions afforded by a world-class research facility.